Mikhail Kirponos: World War II

-In February 1941 he was assigned commander of the Kiev Military District, which was transformed into the Southwestern Front at the beginning of the German-Soviet War.
+In February 1941 he was assigned commander of the Kiev Military District, which became the Southwestern Front at the beginning of the German-Soviet War.
 On the night of 21 June 1941, the day before the launch of Operation Barbarossa by the Wehrmacht, Mikhail Kirponos disregarded the strict instruction from Stavka to ignore rumors of the pending invasion the next day and spent the night preparing mission orders for his command.
-That same night, the unfortunate D. G. Pavlov of the Western Front accepted Stavka's assertion that rumors of war were deception at face value and watched a comedy in Kyiv.

-While his front-line units were under the Stavka's general order to treat any German attack as a likely provocation, and not to return fire, just as all other front line units of the Soviet armies of the frontier had been instructed, the armies of the Southwestern Front were alert, and had not been completely stood down.
+That same night, the unfortunate Dmitry Pavlov of the Western Front accepted Stavka's assertion that rumors of war were deception at face value and watched a comedy in Kiev.
+While his front-line units were under the Stavka's general order to treat any German attack as a likely provocation and not to return fire, just as all other front line units of the Soviet armies of the frontier had been instructed, the armies of the Southwestern Front were alert and had not been completely stood down.
 It is possibly because of this wary attitude of Kirponos and his staff that the Southwestern Front was not caught completely flat footed when the Germans attacked.

-Disposition of forces for the Southwestern Front, and considerable terrain advantages also favored Kirponos in comparison to his counterparts in Byelorussia.
-In general, his command had more forces to deploy in depth, and von Runstedt's Army Group South only attacked with a single Panzer army, as opposed to two available to Army Group Center.
-Stavka in fact believed that Kirponos had enough forces under his command to effectively comply with Stavka's General Chief of Staff G. K. Zhukov's "Directive No. 3", which called for a counterattack by the Southwestern Front with the objective of seizing Lublin in German-occupied Poland.
+Disposition of forces for the Southwestern Front and considerable terrain advantages also favored Kirponos in comparison to his counterparts in Byelorussia.
+In general, his command had more forces to deploy in depth and Rundstedt's Army Group South only attacked with one Panzer army, as opposed to two in Army Group Center.
+Stavka believed that Kirponos had enough forces under his command to comply with the Stavka General Chief of Staff Georgy Zhukov's "Directive No. 3", which called for a counter-attack by the Southwestern Front with the objective of seizing Lublin in German-occupied Poland.
 Kirponos and his staff were ambivalent about this ambitious proposal.